 We have used them a lot for math for counters.
 We also use them for sight word bingo and even measurement.
 The possibilities are endless.

 I found a set of small containers that open easily that are the perfect size to keep the erasers organized and easy for kids to open and close.
+Check out this free math BINGO game that we used the mini erasers for.

 School Supplies #4 Quiet Bins